 Skip to Main Content

-Navigated to Medical Withdrawal and Re-enrollment Policy and Procedures.
+Navigated to CUNY Behavior-Related Medical Withdrawal and Re-Enrollment Policy and Procedures.

-The City University of New York Behavior-Related Medical Withdrawal and Re-enrollment Policy and Procedures
+CUNY Behavior-Related Medical Withdrawal and Re-Enrollment Policy and Procedures

 I. Introduction